mceak60/edx-web-dev-course/README.md

 Completed work from edX course Programming for the Web with JavaScript.
-Completed in collaboration with Ethan Hyatt.
+Originally completed April 2020 in collaboration with Ethan Hyatt.

 Link to course: https://www.edx.org/course/programming-for-the-web-with-javascript